Syslog ingestion with ActiveGate

 Filter data

-You can filter the syslog data to drop irrelevant log lines and reduce your consumption at edge, before the data leaves your network.
+You can filter the syslog data to drop irrelevant log lines and reduce your consumption at the edge, before the data leaves your network.

 <21> 2024-07-19T14:53:55Z example-host 0OOButHPbR 1234 - - Spam mail

 Add the following filter to the syslog.yaml file.
+For details, see the Edit the syslog receiver configuration step under Enable syslog ingestion.

 filter/mail: